thegetty/quire-docs/content/documentation/install-uninstall.md

     npm install --global @thegetty/quire-cli
     ```

-    The Quire installation process may take several minutes, during which time there will be considerable messaging output in Terminal.
+    The Quire installation process may take a minute or two, during which time there will be messaging output in Terminal.
 The only messages of any concern are those labeled as ERROR or ERR.
 These likely indicate a failed installation.

     To verify installation, enter the command below.
 This will give you a list of [commands](/documentation/quire-cli/) that will help you get started using and navigating Quire.
 And if you get "command not found" it means it was not installed correctly.